• Skip to main content

 If abstraction progressively moves away from the specific, the concrete, how do we facilitate this move away from object-linked photography?
 Let me say that all photographs are abstractions to some degree!
 Any time you take a photograph, you point your camera to a three-dimensional world and produce a two-dimensional, flat photograph.
 You have just left one dimension behind.

-This is one layer of abstraction even though we are so accustomed to this transformation and this never occurs to us.
+This is one layer of abstraction even though we are so accustomed to this transformation this never occurs to us.
 Furthermore, you may take a color photograph and convert it to black and white, leaving the color information behind.
 This is another layer of abstraction.
 But, the intended meaning of abstract photography goes beyond the simple abstractions mentioned above.

 Abstraction by Isolation, or Elimination